How to Avoid Cryptocurrency Fraud and Investment Scams

 Ponzi schemes:

-Named after Charles Ponzi, these scams make payments to the existing investors with the funds deposited by the new investors.
+Named after Charles Ponzi, these scams make payments to existing investors with the funds deposited by the new investors.

 Cryptocurrency is ideal for scammers, as they have always invented a new and ambiguous ‘advanced’ technology in order to attract investors and get more virtual profits.
 It’s easy to mislead data when money is virtual.